-Small Dubia Roaches range between ¼-inch and ½-inch.
-They are often fed to small bearded dragons, chameleons, tarantulas, frogs, fish, birds, and other similarly sized insectivores.
-Size ranges like Small tend to offer more roaches per dollar than Dubia in exact lengths.
+Our Small Dubia Roaches range between ¼-inch and ½-inch.
+These are commonly fed to small bearded dragons, chameleons, tarantulas, frogs, fish, birds, and other similarly sized insectivores.
+Size ranges like Small tend to offer more Dubia roaches per dollar than exact lengths.

 - Roaches are ¼-inch to ½-inch

 - Size ranges have price advantage over exact sizes

 - Clean, quiet, odorless, and super-nutritious compared to other feeder insects

 Our Smalls are between ¼-inch and ½-inch.
 We also have other size ranges listed below.
 If both ¼-inch and ½-inch roaches will work for you, Smalls are the best value.
 If you think this is the about the size you need but prefer more exact sizing, see our ¼-inch Dubia Roaches and our ½-inch Dubia Roaches.

 ¼-inch and ½-inch are among our most popular sizes. ¼-inch Dubia are common starter roaches for many of the most popular baby insectivores.
 As soon as an animal can handle ¼-inch crickets, it’s usually ready for ¼-inch Dubia roaches. ½-inchers work well for small to medium bearded dragons and chameleons, small tarantulas and pixie frogs, various fish and birds, and more.

 If your animal can safely manage all insects in this range, Smalls may be a good choice.
 Size assortments offer more value for the dollar because they take less time to process.
 In addition to small, our other options include the following:

 - Extra-small Dubia roaches